nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 This plugin intentionally avoids managing constraints and other versioning concerns.
 Use Gradle standard dependency management features in your project configuration.

+### Jakarta EE 8

+If possible, completely avoid Jakarta EE 8 (i.e. `jakarta` artifact coordinates with `javax` packages).
+Our goal is this plugin makes the Jakarta EE 9 and later upgrade painless enough that you upgrade straight over that mess.
+[What is the difference between jaxb-impl and jaxb-runtime?](https://stackoverflow.com/questions/71095913/what-is-the-difference-between-jaxb-impl-and-jaxb-runtime/72151763#72151763) documents one specific option avoiding Jakarta EE 8 API artifacts for JAXB.

 ### Platforms

 Use `platform` to avoid needing to declare first order dependency versions or `enforcedPlatform` ensure a minimum version of a specification is used: